hunterryan0000/Ryans-JPMC-code/java/module-1/week-2/02_Command_Line_Programs/exercise/README.md

     f = m * 3.2808399

 Write a command-line program which prompts a user to enter a length, and whether the measurement is in (m)eters or (f)eet.
 Convert the length to the opposite measurement, and display the old and new measurements to the console.
+Use constants for the conversion factors (the amounts to multiply by), and round the result **down** to the nearest whole number.

 ```
 Please enter the length: 58